 The national director of CORD Dr. Kshama Metre, a pediatrician by profession, left her flourishing practice in Delhi to serve in the tribal villages.
 Given her dedication and the tremendous success of CORD in rural development, Dr. Kshama Metre was awarded the Nation’s highest award, Padma Shree, by the President of India in 2008.
 She recently also won the Guardian International Development Award in London and is truly a selfless and dedicated leader.

-My goal is to raise $5,000 and I will be matching $3000.
-Please support my run for CORD!
+My goal is to raise $5,000 and I will be matching $4000.
+Please help me light up villages in Orissa through renewable energy!